Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: The Model

 Here, $J$ represents the truncation level of the finite-dimensional approximation.
 As shown in \cite{teh2006hierarchical} and from the results of \cite{kingman1975}, it follows that $ P_d^J\Rightarrow P_d.$

 Figure \ref{fig:sim} illustrates a simulation from the model in a simple setting with only one gene and a truncation at $J=5$ cell subtypes.
 On the left, the mean and dispersion for each cell subtype is depicted, with size reflecting the cell-subtype proportion $p_j$ of the base measure.
 The concentration parameter of the base measure is $\alpha_0 =5$; as $\alpha_0 \rightarrow \infty$, the Dirichlet prior degenerates to a point mass at $(1/J,\ldots, 1/J)$, while as $\alpha_0 \rightarrow 0$, the Dirichlet prior places all mass on the vertices of the simplex.
 Thus, large values of $\alpha_0$ favor equal cell-subtype proportions in the base measure and small values of $\alpha_0$ result in a large proportion for a single cell subtype.
 On the right of Figure \ref{fig:sim}, the cell-subtype proportions across two datasets are depicted for varying values of the HDP concentration parameter $\alpha$, which controls the similarity of the data-specific cell-subtype proportions $p_{j,d}$ to the overall cell-subtype proportions $p_j$ of the base measure.
 For a large value of $\alpha=100$, the cell-subtype proportions for both datasets are similar to those of the base measure.
 As $\alpha$ decreases, the cell-subtype proportions become more distinct across datasets, and each dataset will contain only a single cell subtype in the limit as $\alpha \rightarrow 0$.
+Based on initial discussions with neuroscientists, such clustering structure reflects the anticipated clustering in the motivating data; specifically, we anticipate similar cell-subtypes, with some difference across control and mutant conditions, and possibly the presence of small unique cell-subtypes.

-The finite-dimensional construction in eq.~\eqref{eq:fdHDP1} provides good approximation of the HDP and is useful for approximate inference based on a finite truncation.
-A thorough study of the finite-dimensional Dirichlet approximation to the DP is given in \cite{ishwaran2002exact}.
-A nice feature is the exchangeability of the proportions $p_j$; indeed, this is not the case for the truncated stick-breaking approximation \citep{ishwaran2001gibbs}, which can suffer from an inflated proportion $p_J$ for the last atom if the truncation level is not sufficiently large.
-As shown in \cite{Jeffrey}, DP mixtures can lead to posterior inconsistency for the number of clusters, if the true number of clusters (in an infinite sample) is finite.
-However, the finite-dimensional Dirichlet approximations belong to the class of over-fitted or sparse mixtures, which have shown to be consistent for the true finite number of clusters \citep{judith2011}.
-However, this consistency requires correct specification of local likelihood \citep{Jeffrey2}.
+\subsubsection{Prior Specification}

-\subsection{Prior Specification}
+The NormHDP model is completed with prior specification for the other parameters, namely, the base measure $P_0$ of the HDP, the capture efficiencies $\beta_{c,d}$ and additional hyperpriors (e.g. for $\alpha, \alpha_0$).